apopma/stronghold/README.md

 - [] Integrate Google accounts:
   - [] Users with a Google account can upload files from Google Drive
   - [] When a user signs up, try to sign them into Google with those credentials
-  - [] If it actually works, send them a helpful email about infosec
+  - [] If it actually works, send them a helpful email about password security; then promptly delete their info from the DB
 - [] Email notifications
+- [] Breadcrumbs: show the route a user took to get to a certain page
 - [] Multiple users can edit a text document concurrently
+- [] Administrator and project-creator flags on users
+  - [] Tie projects and users to an account with one owner
 - [] "Everything" pages for all of a user's projects: files, comments, etc.
 - [] Historical data for darn near everything
 - [] Timeline view for a given project, or for all of a user's projects